latest nhpb_banner 1__compressed2

 New Mexico Department of Health’s Children’s Medical Services (CMS) offers help to families with children that have special health care needs.
 The state also advocates on behalf of low income families.
 The Family-Infant-Toddler Program is for those under the age of 3, Newborn Hearing Screening Program, and also the Newborn Metabolic Screening Program.

-In addition, New Mexico families whose total household income exceeds the financial eligibility criteria may still attend specialty outreach and community clinics.
+• In addition, New Mexico families whose total household income exceeds the financial eligibility criteria may still attend specialty outreach as well as community healthcare clinics in New Mexico.
 This is offered by social workers throughout the state.
 Patients are eligible for many government supported benefits, including diagnostic services to rule out eligible medical conditions.
-Call (505) 476-8851 for intake.
+Call (877) 890-4692 for intake.

 New Mexico Department of Human Services’ Behavioral Health Services Division (BHSD)